The REAL reason Mark Carney wants to recognize a Palestinian state

 Historian and journalist John Robson joins Ezra to unpack Carney's Middle East virtue signalling.

-Tonight, on the Ezra Levant Show, John Robson joins Ezra to discuss Mark Carney's plans to recognize a Palestinian state.
+On last night's episode of The Ezra Levant Show, John Robson joined Ezra to discuss Mark Carney's plans to recognize a Palestinian state.

 Carney insists that recognition will depend on democratic reforms in the Palestinian Authority and a Hamas-free government.
 But such conditions are laughably unrealistic.
 Mahmoud Abbas is in the 20th year of his four-year term, and Hamas hasn’t held an election since it won one in 2006.
 The promise of reforms is not new, it’s simply never been honoured.